AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 There is a unique index on the field representing the internal name of the service.
 The service is linked to a folder.
 The key is FolderId.
 For more on this, see [XtkFolder](#XtkFolder).

-The Type field specifies the delivery channel of this service: 0 for email, 1 for SMS..
+The Type field specifies the delivery channel of this service: 0 for email, 1 for SMS.
+Note that services do not apply to the push notification channel.

-Learn more about subscriptions in [this section](../audience/manage-subscribers.md).
+Learn more about services in [this section](../audience/manage-services.md).

 ### NmsSubscription {#NmsSubscription}